-Since then, things have changed significantly with their personal situations since then and without going into any of the unpleasant details such as the Rockville paving job with a new asphalt driveway, this couple unexpectedly needs to resell their home immediately.
-The panic came when she called their mortgage provider from their annual mortgage statement and found out their mortgage penalty as of this writing is going to be $8700.
-The funny thing is she actually thought I had completed the mortgage for them and was calling to let me have it for lying to them (as I explained in detail what to expect as a penalty should she need to exit the mortgage prior to the maturity date).
-I had to remind her of the situation that unfolded just 27 months earlier when her bank had offered to match the rate that I had secured for her, (and I tried to warn her that in the event she needed to make any changes, the penalties would be significant) but she decided to move to her bank because it would be "easier".
+Since then, things have changed significantly with their personal situations since then and without going into any of the unpleasant details, this couple unexpectedly needs to resell their home immediately.
+The panic came when she called their mortgage provider from their annual mortgage statement and found out their mortgage penalty as of this writing was going to be $8700.
+The funny thing is she actually thought I had completed the mortgage for them and was calling to tear a strip off me.
+I had to remind her of the situation that unfolded 27 months earlier when her bank had offered to match the rate that I had secured for her, (and I tried to warn her that in the event she needed to make any changes, the penalties would be significant) but she decided to move to her bank because it would be "easier".
 Much to her embarrassment, and suddenly all things became clear to.
 None of this would be easier, she hadn't planned for any of the life events that can derail any one of our lives at any given moment (ie a job loss, divorce, relocation, increase in family size), but these are things I see almost every day, and it's a situation I tried to warn her about back then.

 The plan I had in place for them?
 The penalty would have been a much more palatable $1636.
 It seems no matter how hard you try to explain this impending train wreck scenario, few people ever see themselves in a desperate situation where their decisions can cause so much unnecessary financial grief.